BDC Hamburger Icon

 Open row

 In the best-run businesses, team members work from the same database.
 They understand their goals and receive ample support from management to help them succeed.
 Without this centralized structure, companies tend to be less efficient and organized, causing them to miss out on opportunities.
-CRM software is a crucial element of efficient organizations.
-It helps team members get – and stay – on the same page with enhanced communication and collaboration.
-However, choosing the right CRM is challenging.
-Many platforms exist with varying features, pricing, services and specialties.
+Customer relationship management (CRM) software is a crucial element of efficient organizations.
+It helps team members get — and stay — on the same page with enhanced communication and collaboration.
+However, achieving CRM success with the right solution can be challenging.
+Many platforms are available with varying features, pricing, services and specialties.

-We’ll take an in-depth look at two of the best CRM software solutions, Salesforce and Zendesk, to help you determine if either platform is a fit for your business.
+We’ll examine Salesforce and Zendesk Sell, two high-end CRM options, in-depth to help you determine if either platform is right for your business.

 Salesforce vs. Zendesk

-Salesforce and Zendesk are higher-end CRM platforms.
+Salesforce and Zendesk Sell are among the best CRM software platforms.
 Here’s an overview of how they compare.

 Criteria